 The Greek Orthodox Archdiocese of America offers applications for the Scholarship and Fellowship programs administered by the Archdiocese.
 Applications can be accessed by clicking HERE.
 For more information, please email email@example.com or call 212-774-0283.
 The deadline for submitting applications in past years was in the beginning of May.
 The following scholarships are administered by the Department of Philanthropy of the Greek Orthodox Archdiocese of America: GEORGE & NAOUMA (GIOULE) GIOLES SCHOLARSHIP; KATINA JOHN MALTA SCHOLARSHIP; PALEOLOGOS SCHOLARSHIP.
 The George & Naouma (Gioule) Gioles Scholarship and the Katina John Malta Scholarship are for undergraduate studies, and the Paleologos Scholarship is awarded for graduate work of a non-theological nature.
 Each of these scholarships was established through generous gifts from dedicated Greek Orthodox Christians who wanted to provide financial assistance towards the education of young people from our Orthodox Christian community.

 In addition to informing and culturally enriching, Hellenic Link - Midwest assists young Greek-Americans to achieve their career goals through its scholarship program.
 Each year a number of scholarships are awarded at the Annual Dinner Dance.
 These scholarships are given to students of Greek descent who are enrolled in accredited United States colleges or universities and have completed one year of study.
-In previous years, applications were due in mid-October.
-For more information about this program, click HERE.
+The 2019/20 application and more information is available by clicking HERE.
+Applications were due October 10, 2019.